grey-cat-1908/website/README.md

 I'm using [this excellent tool](https://github.com/wilsonzlin/minify-html) to minify rendered HTML.

+## About Linguist settings

+Markdown, by default, is not marked in the repository stats in GitHub as a language used in the project.
+I've set special settings in `.gitattributes` to show it.

+I want to show that most of the work is done by a simple build script, and the content can be edited easily.
+Even with this simple approach, everything can function fully.

 ## A little historical note

 Previously, I didn't want to simplify the site that much, and there are a lot more pages and material here.
 You can see the old version [here](https://41ecb9be.arbuzicu.pages.dev/).